Dry Eyes As We Age

 Furthermore, certain medications can also pose a higher risk of DES for patients, especially those over the age of 50, when medications are more commonly prescribed.
 Frequently prescribed medications like antihistamines and blood pressure tablets can cause or exacerbate dry eye symptoms.

 Several medical conditions and chronic diseases, including diabetes, rheumatoid arthritis and Parkinson’s disease, are more prevalent in people over the age of 50, and are known to cause DES in many patients.

 How Are Dry Eyes Treated?

 If you suspect you may have DES, know that the symptoms can be minimized or completely eliminated.
 Many people assume that over-the-counter remedies, such as lubricating eye drops, are the end of the line for DES treatment when this isn’t the case.
-At The Dry Eye Center at Madison Eyes, we know that DES can cause severe discomfort, and we’re here to help.
+At Madison Eyes, we know that DES can cause severe discomfort, and we’re here to help.

 If your dry eye symptoms remain after trying over-the-counter lubricants, then Dr. Naftali, Dr. Lacotte and Dr. Malani can provide a more comprehensive examination and discuss with you some more effective treatments than those available at the local drugstore.

 With aging comes wisdom, and with wisdom comes booking your next eye exam at Madison Eyes.
 Don’t let dry eye symptoms reduce your quality of life — let us help you find relief.Our practice serves patients from Madison, Chatham, Morristown, and Summit, New Jersey and surrounding communities.